Nkosinathi-Bonga-James-Mncube/Practice_projects/100_days_of_code_python/day-25/us-state-game/README.md

 # How it work
 - Using Panda to read file "50_states.csv" to create a dataframe with names of 50 states with x,y coordinates(for Turtle)
-- Prompt user input for name of USA states
+- Prompt user input for name of US states
 - Display name of all correctly answered states on map on x,y coordinates with current score on turtle object

  # Packages